leorob88/vegeplanner/README.md

 Edit this to: let apiKey = "&apiKey=YourPersonalApiKey";

+You're going to need also node_modules which are not included in this repository.

-Then use the console and the "npm start" command.
+Then use the console in "vegeplanner-main" directory and the "npm start" command.